-We are using its online version on Desktop.
+We are using its online version on the Desktop.
 There are a few differences between the online app and the desktop app.
 As anyone can use the online version and the desktop app is slightly different in the different Windows versions.
 Therefore, this tutorial is based on the online version of OneNote for desktop and the Microsoft OneNote application for mobile.

 The first step is to log in.
-Login to your Microsoft account, or if you don’t have a Microsoft account, then create a one from here.
+Login to your Microsoft account, or if you don’t have a Microsoft account, then create one from here.
 Creating a Microsoft account is just a piece of cake.

 Steps to create a Microsoft account

 - Create a strong password up to or more than 8 characters long.
 Also use upper case, lower case, numbers, etc, to create a strong one.

 - Verify your email.